adiair/Palette/README.md

 👨‍💻 Author

-Made with ❤️ by Aditya Kokashemake
+Made with ❤️ by Aditya Kokashe

-Now open http://localhost:3000 in your browser 🚀.
-## 📂 Project Structure